Lohne, Germany: Transport

 Lohne lies on the A1 freeway (European route E 37) between Bremen and Osnabrück.
 It can be reached via the exit Lohne / Dinklage.

 The train station lies on the Delmenhorst–Hesepe railway, which is operated by the NordWestBahn.
 Trains run every hour as RB 58 to Osnabrück and Bremen.
 Until 1999, a Lohne-Dinklage narrow-gauge railway was in operation; passenger transport ended in 1954.
 Meanwhile, most of the tracks have been converted into a bike path.
 In November 2013, the call bus system "Moobilplus Vechta" was put into operation in the district of Vechta, in which Lohne is involved.
 Every hour a bus operates between Dinklage, Lohne and the Lohner municipality Märschendorf.

 Other buses run, including "Weser-Ems-Buses", for example to Damme and Diepholz.

 From the 1920s there were plans to build a channel called "Hansakanal".
 It would pass through the middle of Lohne, and would connect the Rhine-Ruhr metropolitan region with the seaports of Bremen and Hamburg.
 In 1950 the plan was finally abandoned.

-The nearest international airports are Bremen Airport (80 km north) and Münster Osnabrück International Airport (80 km south).
+The nearest international airports are Bremen Airport (80 km north) and Münster Osnabrück Airport (80 km south).

 Lohne has a fast charging station from Tesla, the Tesla Supercharger.